Mike-Honey/covid-19-au-vaccinations/README.md

 Data on Australian Population from [abs.gov.au](https://www.abs.gov.au/statistics/people/population/national-state-and-territory-population/sep-2020).
 Summarised population is unsuitable as their bands of age ranges do not align with the "Adult = 16+" definition used by Health Departments.
 So the method used is to get the most detailed time series spreadsheets, e.g. "Population - Victoria".
 Each column represents a single year age, by Gender.
 The columns for "Persons" Gender are selected.
 "Adult" is derived by summing the columns for ages 16+ (note: split across 2 sheets).
 The latest row available (dated June 2020) is selected.

 Reff is calculated following the parameters used by [Professor Adrian Esterman](https://twitter.com/profesterman/status/1479226466181484544?s=20&t=ZJ7rvC2JPQjvpBCeGn_KKA) - first smooth the daily cases using a 7-day average, then divide the latest day's cases (7-day avg) by the cases (7-day avg) from 4 days prior.
 It shows the momentum in the rise of fall of cases, with a Reff of 1.0 meaning cases are neither declining nor falling.

+The Risk Analysis page uses 2 user inputs to estimate the % prevalence of infectious cases in each Jurisdiction, shown as a time series.
+ - Median Infectious Period (days) - how long a typical case is infectious.
+This could be asymptomatic, before or after testing positive.
+ - Under-reporting Factor - what factor should reported cases be multiplied by to arrive at true cases.

+These are both subjective inputs, so I use default values of 10 for both, but any user is free to change these to their own estimates.

 Infographic was inspired by the visualisation design of [Marta Fioni](https://twitter.com/martafioni), as featured on the [UK government "equivalent" dashboard](https://coronavirus.data.gov.uk/).